riccardo-df/lolscrape/README.md

 ```

 In the section `Scrape players`, I use `get_players_in_tier` to pull nicknames (and other information) about all the players that are currently in the specified
 server (here, challenger solo/duo queue hosted on the european server).
-Then, In the section `Scrape matches`, I loop over all these nicknames to extract information about their most recent matches (approximately up to two years prior running the code). `get_match_ids` pulls the ids of these matches, and `get_match_info` uses
+Then, in the section `Scrape matches`, I loop over all these nicknames to extract information about their most recent matches (approximately up to two years prior running the code). `get_match_ids` pulls the ids of these matches, and `get_match_info` uses
 these ids to pull match information.